-This statement alone could bring a page-worth of discussion, but instead of focusing on all infrastructure, I would like to highlight water infrastructure, and it’s need for long term asset planning.
+This statement alone could bring a page-worth of discussion, but instead of focusing on all infrastructure, I would like to highlight water infrastructure and its need for long-term asset management planning.

 A thought-provoking article in the Washington Examiner makes a lengthy overview of the various needs across all infrastructure in the United States, and has this to say about water infrastructure:

 High-profile natural disasters, such as Hurricane Sandy, drew attention to problems with water infrastructure.
 Overwhelmed waste water systems, washed-out roads, shorted electrical circuitry and flooded train stations not only highlighted the economy’s reliance on these networks, but also revealed their poor condition.
 The nation’s water systems are now being rebuilt.
 Cities are working to capture storm and rain water rather than building costly pipes to sluice it away.
 The Center for an Urban Future recently described how New York City plans to spend $2.4 billion over 18 years in so-called “green” infrastructure such as rooftop vegetation, porous pavements, and soils to soak up rain.